Vespasian: Death

-He died on June 23, 79 AD, and was succeeded by his sons Titus and then Domitian.
+He died on 23 June 79 AD, and was succeeded by his sons Titus and then Domitian.

 Legacy

-Construction of the Flavian Amphitheatre, better known as the Colosseum, was begun by Vespasian and finished by his son Titus.
+Construction of the Flavian Amphitheatre, better known as the Colosseum in Rome, was begun by Vespasian and finished by his son Titus.

 Vespasian was known for his wit and his amiable manner alongside his commanding personality and military prowess.
 He could be liberal to impoverished Senators and equestrians and to cities and towns desolated by natural calamity.
 He was especially generous to men of letters and rhetors, several of whom he pensioned with salaries of as much as 1,000 gold pieces a year.
 Quintilian is said to have been the first public teacher who enjoyed this imperial favor.
 Pliny the Elder's work, the Natural History, was written during Vespasian's reign, and dedicated to Vespasian's son Titus.

 Vespasian distrusted philosophers in general.
 It was the talk of philosophers, who liked to glorify the Republic, that provoked Vespasian into reviving the obsolete penal laws against this profession as a precautionary measure.

 He was also noted for his benefactions to the people.
-Much money was spent on public works and the restoration and beautification of Rome: the Temple of Peace (also known as the Forum of Vespasian), new public baths and the great show piece, the Colosseum.
+Much money was spent on public works and the restoration and beautification of Rome: the Temple of Peace (also known as the Forum of Vespasian), new public baths and the great showpiece, the Colosseum.
+Vespasian’s administration has also been credited with the creation of jobs as a result of its construction programmes, together with providing loans to private citizens to fix their homes and buildings; the latter policy of which contributed to the growth of the construction industry.

 Vespasian slightly debased the denarius during his reign, reducing the silver purity from 93.5% to 90%.
 The silver weight dropped from 2.97 grams to 2.87 grams.

 In modern Romance languages, urinals are named after him (for example, vespasiano in Italian, and vespasienne in French), probably in reference to a tax he placed on urine collection.